GabrielAlmeidaFlores/AWS-Certified-Associate/Elastic Compute Cloud (EC2) Advanced/README.md

 - **Multi-Platform Compatibility**: Supports Linux, Windows Server, and macOS environments, making it versatile for various IT infrastructures.
 - **Aggregation and Filtering**: Provides advanced aggregation and filtering options for both logs and metrics, enabling precise data analysis.
 - **Integration with AWS Services**: Works seamlessly with Amazon CloudWatch, AWS X-Ray, AWS Systems Manager, and AWS Lambda for comprehensive monitoring and troubleshooting.

+## EC2 Placement Groups

+AWS Placement Groups are a feature that lets you control how EC2 instances are placed on the underlying hardware to optimize performance, latency, or fault tolerance based on your workload needs.

+### Placement Group Types

+#### Cluster

+Cluster placement groups pack instances close together inside a single Availability Zone, enabling workloads to achieve low-latency network performance suitable for tightly-coupled node-to-node communication, which is essential for high-performance computing (HPC) applications.
+These placement groups cannot span multiple Availability Zones, as they are locked to a single AZ when the first instance is launched.
+While they can span VPC peers, doing so may impact performance.
+Using a supported instance type is required, and although it is not mandatory to use the same type of instance, it is recommended for optimal performance.
+Cluster placement groups support 10 Gbps single-stream performance, making them ideal for applications requiring high speed and low latency, such as HPC workloads.

+#### Spread

+Spread placement groups ensure that a small number of instances are placed across distinct underlying hardware to minimize correlated failures.
+Each Availability Zone allows a maximum of seven instances within a spread placement group, ensuring infrastructure isolation by running each instance on a separate rack, each with its own network and power source.
+This type of placement group is not supported for Dedicated Instances or Dedicated Hosts.
+Spread placement groups are best suited for applications that require critical instances to be kept as separate as possible to maximize availability and fault tolerance.

+#### Partition

+Partition placement groups allow instances to be placed in one of seven partitions per Availability Zone.
+Instances can either be assigned to specific partitions manually or automatically placed by the system.
+This placement strategy is designed for topology-aware applications such as Apache Cassandra, HDFS, and Hadoop, where data distribution and fault tolerance are critical.
+By distributing instances across partitions, partition placement groups contain the impact of failures to specific partitions, reducing the overall risk to the application.
+This strategy is particularly useful for large distributed and replicated workloads that require high availability and fault isolation.